Hard Drive Not Detected

 Can You Fix a Hard Drive Not Detected Error On Your Own?

+Sometimes you can fix this type of error on your own.
 If your “ hard drive not detected ” error has to do with the connection between your drive and your computer, fixing it is trivial.
 Just make sure the SATA cable or USB cable are tightly connected to the drive and your computer.
 If that doesn’t work, you may have to try another SATA or USB port, or replace the cable in question altogether.

 If the problem is purely logical, you could have good luck recovering data from your drive with the help of data recovery software.
 Many free or inexpensive data recovery software tools can recover data from a hard drive if its boot sector or partition table have become corrupted.
 After recovering your data, you can reformat or initialize the disk and continue using it.